To open the configuration panel, double-click on the strategy from Strategies Window, or right-click the strategy → Edit.

 Bet Size = Net Win/Liability:

-when this option is ON, the amount resulting from the "Bet Size" option, is considered like the target net win (back) or the total liability of the bet (lay).
+when this option is ON, the "Bet Size" amount and the "Size Offset Min/Max" amounts are considered as the target net win (for BACK bets) or the total liability of the bet (for LAY bets).
 The effective size of the bet is adjusted accordingly.

 When the Update